flyncd/croesus/schema/README.md

 * How often to run the log rotation
 * Where to publish the collated response file
+* What is the keyfile used to sign metadata transactions

-The Node operator is incentivised to do this because it provides some value-added features to their node, the Node Operator can seel access to the API to end users and offer discounts to End Users who stake with them.
+The Node operator is incentivised to do this because it provides some value-added features to their node, the Node Operator can sell access to the API to end users and offer discounts to End Users who stake with them.

 End Users enters into a contract with the Node Operator to access API, and can assess the performance of the service by querying the Croesus metadata stored on the Cardano blockchain

-### Metadata - Registration
+### Metadata - Application Registration

 ```
 {